MaastrichtU-IDS/translator-openpredict/README.md

 ---

-### Build the model 🔨
+### Train the model 🚅

-Run the pipeline to compute the model used by the OpenPredict API.
+Run the pipeline to train the model used by the OpenPredict API.

 From a Python script: